Go back

 هایده چنگیزیان

-Exactly eleven months after my arrival, I performed my first ballet.
-The performance was titled In Memory of Rudaki Hall.
-Rudaki Hall was our opera house in Tehran.
 I had no idea how difficult it would be.
-I didn’t realize that Los Angeles wasn’t like Russia, Germany, or France, or other places in the world where ballet is supported.
+I didn’t realise that Los Angeles wasn’t like Russia, Germany, or France, or other places in the world where ballet is supported.

 While I was teaching a class, I noticed a woman standing in the back row.
 She had a sharp, observant gaze.
-Her name was Sunny Ash.
-She was a lawyer for ballet companies, and after class, she approached me and asked:
+Her name was Sunny Asch.
+She was a lawyer for ballet companies, and after class, she approached me and asked: “Who are you?
+Why have I never heard of you?”

-When I explained that I was from Iran, and that I had to leave because of the revolution while in the process of establishing a second Iranian ballet company, she told me:
+When I explained that I was from Iran, and that I had to leave because of the revolution while

-“You need help.
+setting up the Niavaran Cultural Centre and the Ballet Institute, she told me: “You need help.
 You cannot do this alone.”

 So, we began rehearsals.
 Sometimes, I had to drive three hours from Los Angeles to Santa Barbara, rehearse, and then drive back in the evening.